 What are the benefits of dentures?

-• Missing teeth can impact speech by affecting the way air flows through the oral cavity.
-Dentures help in restoring proper speech patterns, making it easier for individuals to articulate words and communicate effectively.
+Missing teeth can affect the way air flows through your mouth, which impacts how you speak.
+Dentures help restore clear speech patterns, making it easier for you to pronounce words and communicate with confidence.

-• When teeth are missing, the facial muscles can sag and lose support.
-Dentures provide support to these muscles, helping to maintain the natural contours of the face and preventing a sunken appearance.
+When teeth are missing, your facial muscles can sag and lose support.
+Dentures provide support to these muscles, helping to maintain the natural contours of your face and preventing a sunken appearance.

-• Dentures can have a positive impact on an individual's self-esteem and confidence by restoring their ability to smile, speak, and eat without hesitation.
-Feeling comfortable and confident with one's teeth can greatly enhance overall well-being.
+Dentures can have a positive impact on your self-esteem and confidence by restoring your ability to smile, speak, and eat without hesitation.
+Feeling comfortable and confident with your teeth can enhance your overall well-being.

 How are dentures made?

-• The dentist will then make necessary preparations on the teeth according to the denture design.
-Using the dental cast from the first impression, a personalised impression tray will be fabricated to take a more accurate imprint of your teeth and the surrounding soft tissues.
-This step ensures optimal impression accuracy so that the resulting fit of the denture is as precise as possible.
+The dentist will prepare your teeth based on your denture design.
+Using the dental cast from the first impression, a personalised impression tray is made to take a more accurate imprint of your teeth and the surrounding soft tissues.
+This step ensures your denture fits as precisely as possible.

-• Bite registrations help to record how the upper and lower teeth meet in its natural biting position.
+This step records how your upper and lower teeth meet in their natural biting position.

-• This appointment is to ensure that the oral tissues are not being damaged and that the dentures are functional.
+This appointment ensures that your oral tissues are not being damaged and that your dentures are working well.

 Tips for new denture wearers

-• Additionally, reading aloud in the initial days can aid in overcoming speech difficulties, as your tongue and mouth muscles gradually adjust to the presence of dentures.
+Reading aloud can help you overcome speech difficulties, as your tongue and mouth muscles need to adjust to the new dentures.

-• If you experience pain, refrain from using the denture temporarily and visit your dentist as soon as possible.
+If you experience pain, stop using the denture temporarily and visit your dentist as soon as possible.

 How to care for your dentures?